viktorkuznietsov1986/self_driving_cars_udacity/behavioral_cloning/writeup_report.md

 #### 2. Final Model Architecture

 The final model architecture (model.py lines 59-106) consisted of a convolution neural network with the following layers and layer sizes:
 * Cropping2D to crop the input image
 * Lambda to do the normalization
 * Conv2D with 5x5x24, stride 1, padding='SAME', batch normalization and ReLU activation function
 * MaxPooling2D with pool size 2x2 and strides 2
+* Conv2D with 5x5x36, stride 1, padding='SAME', batch normalization and ReLU activation function
+* MaxPooling2D with pool size 2x2 and strides 2
+* Conv2D with 5x5x48, stride 1, padding='SAME', batch normalization and ReLU activation function
+* MaxPooling2D with pool size 2x2 and strides 2
+* Conv2D with 3x3x64, stride 1, padding='SAME', batch normalization and ReLU activation function
+* MaxPooling2D with pool size 2x2 and strides 2
+* Conv2D with 3x3x64, stride 1, padding='SAME', batch normalization and ReLU activation function
+* MaxPooling2D with pool size 2x2 and strides 2
+* Fully connected layer with 1164 neurons, batch normalization and ReLU activation function
+* Fully connected layer with 100 neurons, batch normalization and ReLU activation function
+* Fully connected layer with 50 neurons, batch normalization and ReLU activation function
+* Output layer with 1 neuron, no activation

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)